UI-linguistic/phonolab/README.md

 Run the following

-change directory (cd) into the frontend and then:
+change directory (cd) into the frontend directory and then:

 1. "npm install"
 2. "npm start"